base-link/base/readme.md

 #### Load

 The load is the import of other modules or "cards".
-Loads can be nested, and do pattern matching to select out object by type and name.
+Loads can be nested, Ddo pattern matching to select out object by type and name.

 ```link
 load /form